Sheila Malcolmson

-Sheila Malcolmson (born March 26, 1966) is a Canadian politician who has served as the Member of the Legislative Assembly of British Columbia for the electoral district of Nanaimo since January 30, 2019.
-She was previously the federal Member of Parliament for Nanaimo-Ladysmith from 2015 to 2019.
+Sheila Malcolmson MLA is a Canadian politician who has served as a member of the Legislative Assembly of British Columbia (MLA) since 2019.
+A member of the New Democratic Party, she was first elected to represent the electoral district of Nanaimo in a 2019 by-election.
+In 2024, she was re-elected in the newly formed district of Nanaimo-Gabriola Island.
+Prior to provincial politics, she served as a member of Parliament (MP) representing the federal riding of Nanaimo—Ladysmith from 2015 to 2019.

-She won a by-election to succeed Leonard Krog as MLA for Nanaimo on January 30, 2019.
+Malcolmson won a by-election to succeed Leonard Krog as MLA for Nanaimo on January 30, 2019.
 Krog, who had held the seat since 2005, resigned after being elected mayor of Nanaimo in the October 20, 2018 municipal elections.
 Her by-election victory allowed the minority government of NDP Premier John Horgan to maintain its working majority with the Greens in the British Columbia legislature over the opposition Liberals.
 On July 26, 2019 she was appointed Parliamentary Secretary for the Environment by Premier John Horgan.

 Prior to her election to Parliament, she was the chair of the Islands Trust Council, and also served as the trustee for Gabriola Island.